Enter Our Photo Contest »

 Most orders ship within 48 hours or less.

-Fall-planted bulbs start shipping in early September depending on your hardiness zone.
+Fall-planted bulbs and perennials start shipping in early September depending on your hardiness zone.
 Visit our USDA Zone Map to determine your zone or check your order confirmation for detailed shipping information.

 Note: These dates are guidelines, and may be somewhat revised due to inclement weather anywhere along the shipping route.